 The worms have spent some time looking at different pollinating insects, this week we are sharing them and the plants they like.
 Though the less popular cousin of the butterfly, the Moth is quite possibly even more important as a pollinator.
 Some plants have evolved to manipulate and be pollinated by Moths.
 Here are a […]

-Category: put pollinators first
+allotment put pollinators first Tasks in the garden

 The worms have spent some time looking at different pollinating insects, this week we are sharing them and the plants they like.
 It is estimated that one third of our food relies on pollination mainly by bees.
 Here are a few of the plants honey bees like – #willow #heather #wallflower #cherry #centaurea #sunflower – just […]